-To read data recorded by an EDR, special equipment is required and access to the vehicle or the EDR is needed.
-In addition to the vehicle manufacturer and NISSAN dealer, other parties, such as law enforcement, that have the special equipment, can read the information if they have access to the vehicle or the EDR.
-The EDR data may be retrieved during routine vehicle servicing or for special research.
+Special equipment can be used to access the electronic data that may be stored in the vehicle's computers (sounds are not recorded).
+NISSAN and NISSAN dealers have equipment to access some of this data; others may also have this equipment.
+The data may be retrieved during routine vehicle servicing or for special research.
 It might also be accessed with the consent of the vehicle owner or lessee, in response to a request by law enforcement, or as otherwise required or permitted by law.